-We work with dozens of providers, including: Aetna, American Continental, Central States Indemnity, Cigna, Equitable, Highmark, Humana, Liberty Bankers, Manhattan Life, Medico, Mutual of Omaha, New Era, Renaissance, Sentinel Life, Shenandoah Life, Transamerica, United American, United Healthcare (AARP), Western Catholic Union and several others.
+We work with dozens of providers, including Aetna, American Continental, Central States Indemnity, Cigna, Equitable, Highmark, Humana, Liberty Bankers, Manhattan Life, Medico, Mutual of Omaha, New Era, Renaissance, Sentinel Life, United American, United Healthcare (AARP), and several others.

-In Pennsylvania, Plans F, G and N are popular when coupled with Part D prescription drug coverage.
-We used to see more interest in Plan F, but since it will be going off the market in 2020 for new beneficiaries, Plans G & N are gaining in popularity.
+In Pennsylvania, Plans F, G, and N are popular when coupled with Part D prescription drug coverage.
+Plan F was the most popular policy, but since it’s unavailable to those who are new to Medicare in 2020 and beyond, Plans G & N are in demand.

-Plan G provides good overall value in terms of benefits and premiums.
-It can usually be found for about $25 less a month than Plan F. Considering that the only difference between the two is that Plan F covers the $183 Part B deductible, Plan G makes good financial sense.
+Plan G provides great overall value in terms of benefits and premiums.
+It can usually be found for $25 less a month than Plan F. Considering the only difference between the two is Plan F covers the Part B deductible, Plan G makes good financial sense.

-Plan N is also a very good choice.
+Plan N is also a great choice.
 It’s the only plan with copays – a maximum of $20 for an office visit and $50 for an emergency room visit.
 Doctors are not allowed to administer Part B Excess charges in Pennsylvania, so Plan N is very similar to Plan G. And it can be found for $20 less a month in many cases.
 It may be your very best overall value.

-It’s important to know that a Plan G is a Plan G and a Plan N is a Plan N. All plans must cover the exact same benefits no matter the company you choose.
-And there are no differences in networks between companies either.
-If your doctor accepts Medicare, they will accept any traditional supplement you provide to them.
-Our clients ask that question often and we want them to know that the Medicare supplement they choose does not determine who they can see.
+It’s important to know that a Plan G is a Plan G – and a Plan N is a Plan N. All plans must cover the exact same benefits no matter the insurance company you choose.
+And there are no network differences between different insurance companies either.
+If your doctor accepts Medicare, they will accept any traditional supplement you own.
+Our clients often ask that question.
+We want you to know your Medicare supplement does not determine who you can see for care.

-Your monthly premiums will be determined by your plan choice, zip code, age, gender, tobacco use and spousal discount availability.
-We help our clients find not only the best price, but also the companies with a history of small rate increases.
+Your monthly premiums are determined by your plan choice, zip code, age, gender, tobacco use, and spousal discount availability.
+We help our clients find not only the best prices but also companies with a history of small rate increases.
 By law, there are no extra costs whatsoever to place your business with a broker like us.
 You are always going direct.

-In our experience, Plans F, G and N are the three most popular plans.
-The simple reason is that these three plans are the most comprehensive.
-With all three, you know exactly what your out of pocket exposure will be each year.
-And you know that it’s a very small amount.
+Plans F, G and N are the three most popular plans.
+The simple reason is these plans are the most comprehensive.
+With all three, you know exactly what your out-of-pocket exposure will be each year.
+And you also know that it’s a small amount.

 With Plan F, all of your gaps are covered.
-With Plan G, you have a $183 one-time deductible.
+With Plan G, you have a small one-time deductible.
 And with Plan N, you have the same deductible as Plan G and small copays.
-None of these three are cause for much concern.
-And in Pennsylvania, Plan C is the same in coverage as Plan F. The same is true of Plans D and G. Thus, these plans only differ in price by a few cents.
+None are cause for much concern.
+And in Pennsylvania, Plan C is the same in coverage as Plan F. The same is true of Plans D and G. Thus, the plans only differ in price.

-If you are soon to be enrolled in Medicare Parts A and B at age 65, you have a seven month open enrollment window.
-This time period includes the three months before, month of and the three months after your 65th birthday month.
+If you are soon to be enrolled in Medicare Parts A and B at age 65, you have a seven-month open enrollment window.
+This time period includes the three months before, the month of, and the three months after your 65th birthday month.

 No underwriting or waiting periods for preexisting conditions apply during this time.
-This is the right time for most to buy supplemental insurance.
-(FYI: Some carriers allow consumers to buy supplements without medical underwriting up to six months beyond their Part B effective date.)
+This is the best time for most to buy supplemental insurance.
+(FYI: Some carriers allow consumers to purchase a Supplement without medical underwriting up to a maximum of six months beyond their Part B effective date.)

-Additionally, if you are losing group health insurance due to retirement or separation from employment, you are eligible to purchase most supplemental policies after age 65.
-Insurance companies will not offer all supplements on a guaranteed issue basis unless you are also newly enrolling into Medicare Part B. Many consumers keep working and maintain their group insurance beyond age 65.
+Additionally, if you lose group health insurance due to retirement or separation from employment, you are eligible to purchase most supplemental policies after age 65.
+Insurance companies will not offer all supplements on a guaranteed issue basis unless you are also newly enrolling in Medicare Part B. Many consumers keep working and maintain their group insurance beyond age 65.
 That’s okay.

 What matters most is when you enroll (or are supposed to enroll) in Medicare Part B. The number of people on your group insurance determines what you should do.
-In most cases, when it’s under 20 employees, you are to enroll in Medicare Part B even if keeping your group plan.
-If you’re not sure, then it’s a good idea to talk with your HR folks, an insurance agent or anyone else who might be in the know.
+In most cases, when it’s under 20 employees, you are required to enroll in Medicare Part B even if you stay on your group plan.
+If you’re not sure, then it’s a good idea to talk with your HR folks, an insurance agent, or anyone else who might be in the know.

 Pennsylvania Facts: There are well over 1 million people over age 65 and close to 640,000 consumers who own a Medicare supplement policy in PA.
 Nearly 40% of eligible beneficiaries have Medicare Advantage coverage.
 You cannot have both a supplement and an Advantage plan.
 We offer both here and can help you understand the differences.

-We offer Medicare supplement insurance, Advantage plans and Part D drug coverage in all of Pennsylvania.
+We offer Medicare supplement insurance, Advantage plans, and Part D drug coverage in all of Pennsylvania.
 Using our independent agency, you can compare the direct rates with several companies in one place.
-We will also be happy to guide and educate you about all of your best options.
+We are happy to guide and educate you about all of your best options.